mwanginjuguna/blog/testing-debugging-exceptions-assertions-in-programming.md

 - **Assertions** - This involves checking the condition of the input or output. _An assertion is a statement inside the code that verifies an assumption or a condition that should be true at a specific point during the execution of the program._ For example, assume you have a function that calculates the factorial of a positive integer.
 You can write an assertion that confirms that indeed the input is a positive number.
 If the input is not a positive number, the assertion will fail and raise an exception providing instant feedback that something is wrong.

 ## Testing
 After writing a piece of code that does a specific task, you should test it to make sure it works or actually__*does it*__.
-Consider a car maker.
+Consider a car-maker.
 Before selling any car to actual customers in the market, the government requires the car maker and other third parties to test the car to ensure it is safe to drive.
 Similarly, you should test your code to make sure it works as expected.

 Testing is a form of validation.
 Validation helps discover problems in a program.
 If no problems are found, it means your program's correctness is high.
 Other forms of validation other than _testing_ include _code reviews_ and _verification_.